 MM2 is, therefore, a significant improvement to the original MirrorMaker, particularly in its support for more flexible use cases (including geo-replication), scalability, and ease of use.

 So why am I blogging MM2 now?
 First, I noticed that MM2 was in the news last year—I heard about it at the Kafka Summit, and in September 2020 Instaclustr’s Managed MirrorMaker 2.0 became available.
 I’ve also just finished a blog series building a data processing pipeline using Apache Kafka Connect, which provides a useful background to Instaclustr’s managed Kafka Connect clusters, also used by our managed MM2.

-- Source/upstream topic/cluster: Where the records are replicated from (the origin).
+- Source/primary/upstream topic/cluster: Where the records are replicated from (the origin).

-- Sink/target/downstream topic/cluster: Where the records are replicated to (the destination).
+- Sink/target/destination/downstream topic/cluster: Where the records are replicated to (the destination).

 - Mirror flow: A unidirectional replication of topics from a source cluster to a target cluster.